 GR Ori was discovered as a possible nova in 1916.
 It was recorded at a photographic magnitude of 11.5 on January 30 and faded to 13.0 on February 8.
 GR Ori has been identified as a 22.8 magnitude blue object.
-The object has been considered as a distant nova although due to the color there was a suggestion of a WZ – Sge type dwarf nova.
+The object has been considered as a distant nova although due to the colour there was a suggestion of a WZ – Sge type dwarf nova.

 The first detected outburst in 97 years!